OctopusDeploy/blog/blog/2022-12/best-practices-for-cicd/index.md

 Many tools can help you with CI/CD, from build servers and deployment tools to monitoring tools.
 Octopus Deploy fits into CI/CD as a Continuous Deployment solution making complex deployments easier.

-If you want to learn more about best practices for CI/CD, we have launched the [DevOps Engineers Handbook](https://octopus.com/devops/) which contains several resources for CI/CD.
+To learn even more about best practices for CI/CD, check out our [DevOps engineer's handbook](https://octopus.com/devops/).

 Happy deployments!